Crumb Top Baking

 Collage of four photos showing how the galette dough is rolled out and filled with cheese and tomatoes.

-How do you make this savoury tomato galette?
+How do you make this savory tomato galette?

 • Whisk together the almond and tapioca flours, garlic powder, dried herbs and salt.
 Using a pastry cutter, cut in your cold cubes of butter until a crumbly mixture forms.
 You'll want some small (pea-size) pieces of butter in the mixture to create a flaky crust.